thoherr/EuroPiTriggers/triggers.md

 When a trigger is set at a step in a track, the corresponding position is shown as filled rectangle.

+The CV outputs act as gate signales, i.e. they are *high* when the step is set at the corresponding track, and *low* on unset steps.

+A short clip of the module in action is [here](./triggers-docs/EuroPiTrigger-Running.mov).

 ## Inputs

 | **Port** | **Description**  |